PACKAGE LEAFLET: INFORMATION FOR THE USER

 Store in the original packaging.

-Do not remove the patches from the packaging until ready to apply the medication.
+Do not remove the patches from the packaging until you are ready to apply the medication.

-Do not use TRINIPATCH 5 mg/ 24 hours transdermal patches after the expiration date shown on the packaging after Cad.
+Do not use TRINIPATCH 5 mg/24 hours transdermal patches after the expiration date stated on the packaging after Exp.
 The expiration date is the last day of the month indicated.

 The active ingredient is Nitroglycerin (D.C.I.).
 Each patch contains 22.4 mg of nitroglycerin (D.C.I.), with a release of 5 mg of nitroglycerin in 24 hours.

-The other components are monooleate of sorbitan, acrylic adhesive copolymer, protective membrane (polyethylene film) and protective leaf (siliconized polyester).
+The other components are sorbitan monooleate, acrylic adhesive copolymer, protective membrane (polyethylene film), and protective leaf (siliconized polyester).

-TRINIPATCH 5 mg/ 24 hours is presented in the form of transdermal patches.
-It is marketed in packages of 30 patches, each of which is packaged in a single unit bag.
+TRINIPATCH 5 mg/24 hours is presented in the form of transdermal patches.
+It is marketed in packages of 30 patches, each packaged in a single bag.

 Other presentations